 ¼ cup grated fresh ginger (you can use powered ginger, but it won’t be as authentic)

-Cream sugar and butter in a small bowl.
+- Cream sugar and butter in a small bowl.
+Add the vanilla.

-Mix Ener G egg replacement and water in another small bowl
+- Mix Ener G egg replacement or flaxmeal or chia seeds and water in another small bowl.

-In a large bowl, add all of the ingredients (in no particular order) and mix thoroughly.
+- In a large bowl, add all of the dry ingredients (in no particular order) and stir to combine.

 It tasted EXACTLY like it should!!
 I’m so proud of myself!